Osaka Prefectural Kaifukan High School

-Osaka Prefectural Kaifukan High School(大阪府立懐風館高等学校) is a public secondary school located in Habikino, Osaka, Japan.
+Osaka Prefectural Kaifukan High School (大阪府立懐風館高等学校) is a public secondary school located in Habikino, Osaka, Japan.

-It was established and opened in 2009 after and were merged.
+It was established and opened in 2009 after Osaka Prefectural Habikino High School and Osaka Prefectural Nishiura High School were merged.
 The school is located in the site of former Habikino High School.

 The school name Kaifukan (懐風館) implies respecting the precursors' advice grounded on the history and the ethos of the local area, which is associated with the ancient history and culture of Japan e.g. Furuichi kofungun.
 The school emblem was designed after the tachibana and two birds flying abreast.
 The tachibana is a symbol for Habikino City.
 The birds imply Habikino City itself (Note: The Kanji "羽" of Habikino (羽曳野) stands for a wing of bird in Japanese.) as well as the two predecessor schools.

 History

 This section will explain not only the history of Kaifukan High School but that of Habikino High School and Nishiura High School, which are its predecessors.

 The project office for Habikino High School was founded in 1970.
 The school was open in 1971 and had a full-time general course.
 In 1978, Nishiura High school opened in Nishiura of Habikino City, and had a full-time general course as well.

 In 2007 the board of education of Osaka Prefecture announced the policy that both Habikino High School and Nishiura High School would be integrated to become a new high school with general selection system.
 (Note: According to school's homepage, general selection system allows the students to choose various elective subjects corresponding to their interests.)
 The new school named Kaifukan High School was open in 2009.
 Both Habikino High School and Nishiura High School stopped accepting applications accordingly, and were closed in March 2011, when the last generation students were to graduate.